TWaalen/isrsrv-script/README.md

 - shutdown the server

+- execute the script with -disable_services

-- navigate to the folder /home/$USER/.config/systemd/user and delete the following: isrsrv--mkdir-tmpfs.service, isrsrv-tmpfs.service, isrsrv.service
+- navigate to the folder /home/$USER/.config/systemd/user and delete the following: isrsrv-mkdir-tmpfs.service, isrsrv-tmpfs.service, isrsrv.service

 - delete the script from the scripts folder

-- download the new script version and copy it to the script folder
+- download the new script version and copy it to the scripts folder

 - make it executable with chmod +x ./home/$USER/scripts/isrsrv-script.bash